shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 - Design and develop software development libraries and framework.
 - Design the user experience, especially for web application on desktop and mobile.
 - Work in the agile development environment.
+- Design the software architecture.
-- Familiar with software architecture design, system administration and networking.
+- Perform system administration tasks.

 Working Experience
 ==================